jonasschneider/cor/README.md

 ---------
 I don't have a history with writing anything low-level.
 I usually write Ruby or other dynamic languages with GC, and never really cared about what actually went down inside the computer.
 UNIX syscalls were my primitive instructions. `gdb` always scared me with its pointers, and how it could crash my entire process so easily.
 Finding `.s` files in a project repo was always a good sign for me to avoid touching it with a 10ft pole.

 Takeaway: For high-level developers, the scare factor of low-level assembly programming might be so high because it's combined with the great complexity of a modern OS.
 If you take one of the factors away, you're back in a fairly comfortable zone; usually, you take away the low-level factor and deal with the complexity.
 It turns out that taking away the complexity works just as well.
+(Difficulty = Complexity x Scope)

 Bibliography